PNNL-Comp-Mass-Spec/proteomics-data-analysis-tutorial/docs/isobaric_quantification.md

 ## Global Proteomics Data {#global-proteomics-data}

 This pipeline shows how to process TMT data that is processed outside of PNNL's DMS.
 Section \@ref(phosphoproteomics-data) shows how to process data from the DMS.
 For convenience, the results of MS-GF+ and MASIC processing are provided in a companion `PlexedPiperTestData` package.
-In addition, we will need `PlexedPiper` for isobaric quantification and `dplyr` to manipulate data frames.
+In addition, we will need `PlexedPiper` for isobaric quantification, `dplyr` to manipulate data frames, and `MSnbase` to create MSnSet objects.